Bridget Powers

-Bridget Powers (born October 11, 1980) is an American pornographic actress with dwarfism.
+Bridget Powers (born Cheryl Murphy; October 11, 1980) is an American pornographic actress with dwarfism.
 She is often credited as "Bridget the Midget" or with the alternate spelling "Bridget Powerz".
 Besides her adult work, she has also appeared in many films in either comedic or dramatic roles, such as Big Money Rustlas, Tiptoes, and S.W.A.T..
 She also is the singer in the punk band Bridget and the Nameless.

 Early life

-Powers was born in Boise, Idaho.
-Her parents divorced when she was one year old, and she had a number of operations between the ages of three and fourteen to correct bowed legs; the results left her with one straight leg and one that points to the left.
+Powers was born in Boise, Idaho to a Guatemalan mother and Irish father.
+Her family moved to Burbank, California, when she was one year old, after which her parents divorced.
+She had a number of operations between the ages of three and fourteen to correct bowed legs; the results left her with one straight leg and one that points to the left.
 Powers has to wear a knee brace.
+Powers has an older sister, Vanessa, who she hasn't seen or spoken to since she was 18.

 Career

 Powers was discovered at a goth nightclub by a man who was working as a make-up artist for a gothic vampire adult movie.
 She made her first porn film in 1999.
 By her own count, she appeared in 65 to 70 original films, with compilations bringing that up to over 110.
 She left the business, as she wished to do condom-only scenes yet many of the male performers would remove the condoms.
 Disillusioned with the exploitation of the porn film industry, she then set up her own video on demand website.

 She was a co-host on Ed Powers' radio show Bedtime Stories.

-She is also in a band named Blakkout.
+She was co-host of the Johnny Nerotic Live Show from 2002-2024 Appearing first in the pilot for the show in Nov,10th 2001.She is also in a band named Blakkout.
 In addition to her erotic film roles, she has appeared in several mainstream films, such as 8mm, Confessions of a Dangerous Mind, S.W.A.T., Wristcutters: A Love Story, I Hope They Serve Beer in Hell and independent films such as Almost Amateur, Tiptoes, and Lynsey does Jody 2 – Extreme Edition.

 She appeared as herself in the 2002 HBO documentary series Cathouse: The Series, which explored the lives of the owners, management, staff and customers of the Moonlite BunnyRanch brothel in Mound House, Nevada.
 As "Bridget the Midget", she was featured in an episode of the History Channel series Wild West Tech.
 In 2006, she appeared on an episode of VH1's celebrity reality show, The Surreal Life.
 She has also appeared on The Howard Stern Show on E!
 She also played the role of Tink, Sheriff Sugar Wolf's love interest in the 2010 film Big Money Rustlas.

 In 2022, Powers formed the punk band Bridget and the Nameless.

-In 2025, Powers was touring the country with the "Micro Maidens", the world's smallest burlesque show, and "MicroMania" midget wrestling.
+Since 2024, Powers has been touring the country with the "Micro Maidens", the world's smallest burlesque show, and "MicroMania" midget wrestling.